NeuSoftLab/LADP/README.md

 The hyperparameters of each model can be set by modifying the corresponding configuration file `<model_name>.json` under the `config` folder

 # 4.3 Visualization
-After our model is run, you can just run `python DrawTool.py` to plot the user's predicted activity and real situation in the next N days.
+After our model is run, you can just run `python DrawTool.py` to plot the user's predicted activity and real situation in the next N days which predicted by the behavior periodic prediction module in MLADP.

 # 5. Results
 # 5.2 Experiment Results
-Baseline model and Our model achieves the following results on Kwai, MOOC, Baidu.
+Baseline model and Our model achieves the following results on Kwai, MOOC, Baidu datasets.

 ![](./Figure/Exp_result_1.png)